nesv/zima-blue/README.md

 The name comes from a fantastic episode of [Love, Death & Robots][ldr-zima-blue].

+> [!IMPORTANT]
+> Zima Blue is a custom image containing all of the utilities and such that I
+> find useful.
+> Please do not complain about there being too many things installed by default.

+> [!WARNING]
+> This is intended for personal use, so your mileage may vary.

 ## Features

+Instead of a complete desktop environment, Zima Blue comes with the [Hyprland](https://hyprland.org/) tiling compositor for Wayland.

+Here is a quick highlight of the applications installed by default:

 | Program            | Purpose                                                |
 |--------------------|--------------------------------------------------------|